 No kidding.
 For realz!
 Why???

-Well first, it takes only a couple minutes to make, and clean-up is easy.
+- It takes only a couple minutes to make, and clean-up is easy.

-Perfect for those times when the day gets away from you and it's 2 in the afternoon and you haven't even had breakfast yet (my life more often than I care to admit).
+A microwave mug omelette is perfect for those times when the day gets away from you and it's 2 in the afternoon and you haven't even had breakfast yet (my life more often than I care to admit).

-Or if you want to make use of the office kitchen that comes equipped with a microwave?
+Want to make use of the office kitchen that comes equipped with a microwave?
 Bring some cooking spray, a carton of eggs, some pre-chopped mix-ins, and you’re set for the week.

-Use a large mug (12 to 16 ounces) because the egg expands like a soufflé, and if the mug isn't large enough, the rising tower of egg omelette may spill over and cause a mess.
+- Use a large mug (12 to 16 ounces) because the egg expands like a soufflé, and if the mug isn't large enough, the rising tower of egg omelette may spill over and cause a mess.

-Use a microwave-safe mug!
+- Use a microwave-safe mug!
 (For obvious reasons)

-Add a tablespoon of milk or water, this will help keep cook the eggs more evenly from the inside, and help keep the eggs from expanding too quickly.
+- Add a tablespoon of milk or water, this will help keep cook the eggs more evenly from the inside, and help keep the eggs from expanding too quickly.

 (I experimented with making a simple egg omelette in a small mug without adding liquid and it exploded egg guts all over the inside of my microwave, so use a large mug, and add liquid.)

 Omelette in a Mug

-Cooking spray or olive oil
+Cooking spray or extra virgin olive oil

-- 2 eggs
+2 large eggs

-- 1 Tbsp milk
+1 tablespoon milk

-- 1 Tbsp grated cheddar cheese
+1 tablespoon grated cheddar cheese

-- 1 Tbsp finely chopped red bell pepper
+1 tablespoon finely chopped red bell pepper

-- Pinch of black pepper
+Pinch black pepper

 Microwave for 30 second on high.
 Remove from microwave and stir with a fork.

 Return to the microwave and cook for another 20 to 30 seconds.
 (Whether it's 20 or 30 depends on the power of your microwave, you may need to experiment to see what times work best for your situtation.)